Urigo/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_18.md

 Like we did in the previous chapter - let's take care of the navigation bar first.

-We use directives and components from Angular2-Material - such as `md-toolbar`.
+We use directives and components from Angular Material - such as `md-toolbar`.

 Let's use it in the main component's template: